- Proves with mathematical certainty that secure data remains secure

 - Remains secure in the face of faults or failure

 Most modern SoCs handle some form of sensitive information on-board: credit card numbers, private encryption keys, device identifiers, serial numbers, sensitive healthcare or military information, etc. If this hardware is not secure, then layers of firmware and application software will be unwittingly vulnerable, too.

 Unfortunately, verification of hardware designed to store such information securely cannot be done with dynamic methods like simulation/emulation because activation of any security bugs via simulation depends on the “hacking” ability of the verification engineer.
 Manual review of the RTL is time-consuming and error-prone, and/or does not scale no matter how experienced the reviewer.

-- Fault tolerance: secure data remains secure in the face of faults, failures, or deliberate tampering
+- Fault tolerance: Secure data remains secure in the face of faults, failures, and deliberate tampering

-The path sensitization technology finds all paths propagating data to and from secure areas.
-The app captures requirements that are not expressible by regular SystemVerilog Assertions (SVA) and, therefore, not possible to verify with standard formal tools.
+The path-sensitization technology finds all paths propagating data to and from secure areas.
+The Jasper SPV App captures requirements that are not expressible by regular SystemVerilog Assertions (SVA) and, therefore, not possible to verify with standard formal tools.

 - Special black-boxing features enable scalability to bigger designs